Skip to main content

 The Policies tab in the Data Repository Details page allows you to view and manage repo-level policies for a given data repository.

-Repo-level policies can be created using either predefined policy templates for common use cases or as custom local policies.
+Repo-level policies can be created using either convenient policy wizards for common use cases or as custom local policies.

-The following predefined policy templates are supported and they are explained in detail in the following sections:
+The following policy wizards are supported and they are explained in detail in the following sections:

 Create a repo-level policy